WillPresley/bitbucket-bulk-add-webhook/README.md

 PHP script to add a specific webhook to all bitbucket account **OR TEAM** repositories at once.
 Can be used with a cron job to keep them up-to-date.

+## Update to Gentle's BitBucket API

+This repo uses a modified version of the [Gentle Software](https://github.com/gentlero/bitbucket-api) BitBucket API, properly looping through ALL repos from BB's JSON-paginated results, as seen in [this commit](https://github.com/WillPresley/bitbucket-bulk-add-webhook/commit/d84804b0aeebf957545899b06f3d192acd214457).

 ## Usage

 - [Download](https://github.com/InterativaDigital/bitbucket-bulk-add-webhook/archive/master.zip) and unzip this package.